rishav21r/Airline-Performance-Analysis-Dashboard/README.md

 ## Tableau Dashboard
 The dashboard created for this project provides a comprehensive overview of flight delays, cancellations, and their reasons.
-(Tableau public dashboard Viz link
+(Tableau public dashboard viz link
 [Airlines Analysis Performance Dashboard](https://public.tableau.com/views/AirlineanalysisPerformanceDashboard/FlightsDelay?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)).
 Below is a screenshot of the dashboard: